-· You may or may not have drains, which typically stay in for 1-3 weeks.

-- The purpose of a drain is to get fluid out, so it doesn't accumulate in the body better out than in!
-Upon discharge you will receive instructions on emptying drains and caring for them.
+- · You may or may not have drains, which typically stay in for 2-3 weeks. - · The purpose of a drain is to get fluid out so it doesn't accumulate in the body better out than in! - · Upon discharge you will receive instructions on emptying drains and caring for them.
 GLOVES MUST BE WORN BY PATIENT AND CARETAKER WHEN EMPTYING DRAINS. - · Remember to write totals of drainage amounts on your drain log.
 You will bring the drain logs to your post-op appointment.
 The amount of drainage determines when the drains come out!

-INCISIONS
+INCISIONS AND SUTURES

-· Your incisions may seep fluid and some blood for a short time after surgery.
+- · Your incisions may seep fluid and some blood for a short time after surgery.
 You may have gauze pads over your incision when you remove your compression garment.
-You may need to cover incisions with 4x4 gauze for the first day or two to absorb fluid and keep the skin dry.
+You may need to cover incisions with 4x4 gauze for the first day or two to absorb fluid and keep the skin dry. - · Your sutures will be removed in office around 7-10 days post-op - · Once your incisions have healed, our nurse will direct you on using medical grade scar cream to help your surgical scars fade.
+The scar cream will be provided for you. - · Apply the scar cream twice daily.
+Continue scar cream and massage until the cream runs out. - · NEVER apply scar cream to open incisions or areas or infection may result.